sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 Inheritance can be regulated thanks to the encapsulation keywords seen above (public, private, ...).
 The parent constructor (which are called when the class is instanced) can't be inherited by the child class.
-However it is automatically called in the constructor of the child class.
+However, it is automatically called in the constructor of the child class.

 The `super()` method can be used to call the parent constructor directly.
 You can also use the `super` keyword to call directly methods or variables from the parent class (for example `super.method()` or `super.value`)